meidankaye/Across-the-U.S./README.md

 **Technologies & Techniques**

-This Project utilizes Flexbox and Flex properties, Grid layouts and adaptive Grid layouts, as well as a script in JavaScript which contains simple functions and event listeners.
+This Project utilizes Flexbox and Flex properties, Grid layouts and adaptive Grid layouts, as well as a script in JavaScript which contains simple functions and event listeners, as well as form validation and improved UI/UX.
 The website is sized for mobile and desktop resolutions (320px and 1280px respectively).

 * The Project Website: https://meidankaye.github.io/Across-the-U.S./